Fields

 5 - Visual Organization of the Form

-Defines the field's position in the layout.
+Defines the positioning of the fields in the layout.

 | Configuration | What does it do? | Practical Use Example |